stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/mythic_plus.md

 **Level 4:**

-* Bolstering: Damage trash packs down as evenly as you can.
+* [Bolstering](https://shadowlands.wowhead.com/affix=7/bolstering): Damage trash packs down as evenly as you can.
 Swap to priority damage rotation for any lethal mobs or if mob health within trash packs are uneven.
-* Bursting: Support your party members and use your healing abilities to mitigate the Bursting debuff.
+* [Bursting](https://shadowlands.wowhead.com/affix=11/bursting): Support your party members and use your healing abilities to mitigate the [Bursting](https://shadowlands.wowhead.com/affix=11/bursting) debuff.
 Use {{ site.data.spell.astral_shift }} as needed if stacks are high.
-* Inspiring: Crowd control mobs with Inspiring Presence with {{ site.data.spell.hex }} as needed and when possible.
+* [Inspiring](https://shadowlands.wowhead.com/affix=122/inspiring): Crowd control mobs with [Inspiring Presence](https://shadowlands.wowhead.com/spell=343502/inspiring-presence) with {{ site.data.spell.hex }} as needed and when possible.
-* Raging: Be ready to use your kiting toolkit to support your tank when needed.
-Consider using {{ site.data.spell.capacitor_totem }} and {{ site.data.talent.stormkeeper }} to finish Raging mobs more safely and quickly.
+* [Raging](https://shadowlands.wowhead.com/affix=6/raging): Be ready to use your kiting toolkit to support your tank when needed.
+Consider using {{ site.data.spell.capacitor_totem }} and {{ site.data.talent.stormkeeper }} to finish [Raging](https://shadowlands.wowhead.com/affix=6/raging) mobs more safely and quickly.
-* Sanguine: Damage trash packs down as evenly as you can to lessen time spent in Sanguine, but be sure to not slow or stun mobs dying unevenly.
-Use {{ site.data.spell.thunderstorm }} as needed to knock mobs out of Sanguine.
+* [Sanguine](https://shadowlands.wowhead.com/affix=8/sanguine): Damage trash packs down as evenly as you can to lessen time spent in Sanguine, but be sure to not slow or stun mobs dying unevenly.
+Use {{ site.data.spell.thunderstorm }} as needed to knock mobs out of [Sanguine](https://shadowlands.wowhead.com/affix=8/sanguine).
-* Spiteful: As mobs are dying, be ready to use your kiting toolkit to support your melee players.
-Consider taking advantage of Spiteful mobs as additional {{ site.data.spell.chain_lightning }} or {{ site.data.spell.flame_shock }} targets.
+* [Spiteful](https://shadowlands.wowhead.com/affix=123/spiteful): As mobs are dying, be ready to use your kiting toolkit to support your melee players.
+Consider taking advantage of [Spiteful Shade](https://shadowlands.wowhead.com/npc=174773/spiteful-shade) as additional {{ site.data.spell.chain_lightning }} or {{ site.data.spell.flame_shock }} targets.

 **Level 7:**

-* Explosive: Explosive orbs can be destroyed in a single {{ site.data.spell.frost_shock }} global.
+* [Explosive](https://shadowlands.wowhead.com/affix=13/explosive): [Explosive](https://shadowlands.wowhead.com/affix=13/explosive) orbs can be destroyed in a single {{ site.data.spell.frost_shock }} global.
 This will be your most efficient tool to deal with them as your other abilities are more valuable for trash.
-* Grievous: Remember that direct heals remove one stack of Grievous Wound.
+* [Grievous](https://shadowlands.wowhead.com/affix=12/grievous): Remember that direct heals remove one stack of [Grievous Wound](https://shadowlands.wowhead.com/spell=240559/grievous-wound).
 Support your party members with {{ site.data.spell.healing_surge }} and {{ site.data.spell.chain_heal }} as needed.
-* Necrotic: Be ready to use your kiting toolkit to support your tank when needed. {{ site.data.spell.earth_elemental }} is also helpful to help your tank control Necrotic stacks.
+* [Necrotic](https://shadowlands.wowhead.com/affix=4/necrotic): Be ready to use your kiting toolkit to support your tank when needed. {{ site.data.spell.earth_elemental }} is also helpful to help your tank control [Necrotic Wound](https://shadowlands.wowhead.com/spell=209858/necrotic-wound) stacks.
-* Quaking: Maintain your distance from party members, and be mindful about canceling casts if Quaking overlaps with {{ site.data.spell.spiritwalkers_grace }}.
+* [Quaking](https://shadowlands.wowhead.com/affix=14/quaking): Maintain your distance from party members, and be mindful about canceling casts if [Quake](https://shadowlands.wowhead.com/spell=240447/quake) overlaps with {{ site.data.spell.spiritwalkers_grace }}.
-* Storming: Maintain your distance from mobs to avoid Storming.
+* [Storming](https://shadowlands.wowhead.com/affix=124/storming): Maintain your distance from mobs to avoid [Storming](https://shadowlands.wowhead.com/affix=124/storming).
 Use {{ site.data.spell.spiritwalkers_grace }} as needed in tight spaces or when maneuvering any mechanics.
-* Volcanic: Watch your feet.
-Use {{ site.data.spell.spiritwalkers_grace }} as needed to maintain your damage uptime while avoiding Volcanic plumes.
+* [Volcanic](https://shadowlands.wowhead.com/affix=3/volcanic): Watch your feet.
+Use {{ site.data.spell.spiritwalkers_grace }} as needed to maintain your damage uptime while avoiding [Volcanic](https://shadowlands.wowhead.com/affix=3/volcanic) plumes.

 **Seasonal Affix:**

-* Prideful: It is best to have Prideful before bosses or challenging trash packs, but keep in mind that Bursting With Pride will make up a large source of your damage taken.
+* [Prideful](https://www.wowhead.com/affix=121/prideful): [Prideful](https://shadowlands.wowhead.com/spell=340880/prideful) is best used before bosses or challenging trash packs, but keep in mind that [Bursting With Pride](https://shadowlands.wowhead.com/spell=342332/bursting-with-pride) will make up a large source of your damage taken.
 Plan your damage and defensive cooldowns accordingly, either for the Manifestation of Pride itself or for the pull afterwards, and use healing abilities as needed when fighting the Manifestation of Pride.

 # Dungeons
-<p style="color:red">Click on a boss banner to expand it.</p>
+<p style="color:red">Click on a dungeon banner to expand it.</p>

 <hr>
 <div class="dungeon-accordion">